How This Work is Held

 • Sovereignty & Inner knowing

-This work supports your capacity to listen, discern, and choose what is true foryou.
+This work supports your inner voice, what is true for you.
 I am only a steady companion on your path.

 Who I Am & Where I Come From